AntonGollwitzer/ReverseCorrelationRunningOnline/README.md

 - The responses of participants in the first condition will be stored in results.csv, the responses of participants in the second condition will be stored in results2.csv.

-c) Analyze your data after running your online experiment
+b) Analyze your data after running your online experiment

 1) Download the results.csv output file that appeared on your server to your local machine/computer (Note: at least one person has to have completed the fill online reverse correlation task for this file to show up).